sigcsets/sigcse2020/info/studentvolunteers.md

 ## Institutional Coordinators

-<em>SIGCSE Symposium Student Volunteer Policy for schools that send more than four undergraduate student volunteers to SIGCSE</em>
+<em>SIGCSE Technical Symposium Student Volunteer Policy for schools that send more than four undergraduate student volunteers to SIGCSE</em>

-The SIGCSE Symposium relies on its student volunteer corps for the success of the conference.
+The SIGCSE Technical Symposium relies on its student volunteer corps for the success of the conference.
 Hence, we are particularly grateful to the schools that bring larger cohorts of student volunteers.
 To ensure the best experience for student volunteers, institution faculty, and the Student Volunteer Coordinators, schools that provide more than four undergraduate students volunteers must designate a single Institutional Coordinator for all the student volunteers from that institution who must fulfill the following responsibilities.

 * The Institutional Coordinator must attend SIGCSE and be available via cell phone and email during the conference.
 * When possible, the Institutional Coordinator should accompany the volunteers to the Student Volunteer Headquarters when the students check in.